ttappr/fenwick/README.md

 costly.
 The Fenwick Tree balances out the costs of update and query operations, each with `O(log n)` time complexity.

+Although the code is derived from the 1-based version of the tree, it's been modified to be 0-based.

 ## Operations

  * `new(<size>)` - Create a new tree with an internal array of the given size.